priyankam22/DATA-512-Human-Centered-Data-Science/data-512-a2/README.md

 	*page_data.csv* : This is the Wikipedia articles dataset from Figshare.

-	*wiki_articles_country_pop.csv* : This is the final merged dataset which has been created by merging and cleaning data from 		above two datasets including the quality of articles from ORES.
-This dataset can be created using the code in the IPython 		notebook OR it can be used directly for the final analysis steps to esnure dull reproducibility.
+	*wiki_articles_country_pop.csv* : This is the final merged dataset which has been created by merging and cleaning data from the 	two raw datasets including the quality of articles from ORES.
+This dataset can be created using the code in the Jupyter 		notebook OR it can be used directly for the final analysis steps to esnure complete reproducibility.

 2) **code** - This folder has all the code required for thr analysis.